microsoft/OMS-Agent-for-Linux/tools/OMIcheck/README.md

 - This tool detects vulnerable OMI installations (< 1.6.8.1) in your subscriptions.

-- Review the script and update the paths accordingly.
+- Review the script and update upgradeOMI accordingly.

 - It should be run in Powershell and output can be directed to a file such as .\OMIcheck.ps1 > out.txt